-Carbon Monoxide Detectors: Know when you’re in danger
+Carbon Monoxide Detector: Know when you’re in danger

 What is carbon monoxide (CO)?